Cycling74/rnbo.example.webpage/README.md

 Again check the developer console, this time looking for error messages about a failure to decode audio data.
 Some browsers, like Chrome for example, don't support decoding `.aif` files.
 So if you're using `anton.aif` as a sample dependency, you should export again using `anton.wav`.
 Or maybe find another sample to use.

+### Why isn't my patch changing in the browser?

+If you changed your exported patch in the `export` folder but your patch isn't changing in the browser, you might need to hard refresh the page (cmd+shift+R).
+This clears the cache to account for any changes to the page being served.

 ## Why a local server?
 We're recreating on a very small scale what happens whenever you load a website on your computer.
 When you run `npm run serve`, a Node process starts.
 This process binds to a port on your machine, defaulting to port 8080.
 When your browser tries to access the website `http://localhost:8080`, it connects to the server and tries to get the content for the given path, which is `/`.
 Given this path, the server returns the contents of the file `index.html`, which is what you see when you load the page.